OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Introduction

 Aside from performance characterization, recent works have also examined methods for mitigating the detrimental effects of insufficient CP.
-Current mitigation approaches fall broadly into two categories: transmitter-side waveform design and receiver-side compensation.
-On the transmitter side, methods such as CP structure modification \cite{Zhou_PIMRC_2024, Yuan_CL_2023, Li_ICCC_2024}, pilot pattern redesign \cite{Tang_CL_2025}, and symbol-level waveform optimization \cite{Jiang_WCL_2025} have been proposed.
-Although these designs effectively suppress ISI and ICI, they often compromise spectral efficiency and deviate from standardized OFDM formats.
-On the receiver side, methods such as time-domain coherent compensation (TDCC) \cite{Wang_WiOpt_2023, Wang_TVT_2025}, virtual-CP reconstruction \cite{Wu_JSAC_2022}, frequency-domain coherent compensation (FDCC) \cite{Geiger_SCC_2025}, and multi-target coherent compensation (MTCC) \cite{Geiger_SCC_2025} have been introduced.
-These receiver-side solutions strengthen the interference-free signal component through coherent compensation, but they simultaneously amplify noise and residual interference, failing to entirely eliminate ISI and ICI.
-Therefore, effective mitigation algorithms compatible with standard OFDM signaling formats and capable of complete interference cancellation remain absent in the existing literature.
+Existing beyond-CP OFDM sensing methods can be broadly grouped into waveform design, sliding-window receiver processing, and coherent compensation, as summarized in Table~\ref{Tab:literature_comparison}.
+On the transmitter side, CP structure modification \cite{Zhou_PIMRC_2024, Yuan_CL_2023, Li_ICCC_2024}, pilot pattern redesign \cite{Tang_CL_2025}, and symbol-level waveform optimization \cite{Jiang_WCL_2025} have been proposed to suppress beyond-CP interference.
+Although effective, these methods often compromise spectral efficiency and deviate from standardized OFDM signaling.
+On the receiver side, sliding-window or delay-dependent processing preserves the OFDM transmit waveform but no longer relies on a single fixed standard FFT demodulation window at the sensing receiver.
+By shifting the receive window or testing multiple FFT-demodulation hypotheses, these methods can obtain favorable observations over different delay regions \cite{Ozturk_MILCOM_2025,Xu_TSP_2025}.
+However, they require additional delay-window searches or selections and do not explicitly characterize or cancel the structured ISI/ICI observed under standard fixed-window demodulation.
+Other receiver-side methods retain the standard demodulation window and perform coherent compensation, including time-domain coherent compensation (TDCC) \cite{Wang_WiOpt_2023, Wang_TVT_2025}, virtual-CP reconstruction \cite{Wu_JSAC_2022}, frequency-domain coherent compensation (FDCC) \cite{Geiger_SCC_2025}, and multi-target coherent compensation (MTCC) \cite{Geiger_SCC_2025}.
+These methods enhance the useful echo component under fixed-window demodulation, but residual structured ISI/ICI remains and may be amplified together with noise.
+Therefore, explicit modeling and mitigation of the structured ISI/ICI under a standard OFDM signaling and receiver processing remain insufficiently explored in the existing literature.

-Motivated by these critical gaps, this paper develops a unified analytical and algorithmic framework for OFDM‑ISAC sensing beyond the CP limit, encompassing signal modeling, theoretical analysis, and interference mitigation algorithms.
+Motivated by these critical gaps, this paper develops a unified analytical and algorithmic framework for OFDM-ISAC sensing beyond the CP limit, encompassing signal modeling, theoretical analysis, and interference mitigation algorithms.
 The main contributions are summarized as follows: